Collectibles

 The experience of programming challenging projects, exploring new gadgets, and helping our customers is something that deeply satisfies us.
 We are looking forward to trying other hardware for machine learning such as Coral from Google, Raspberry Pi, or Intel Movidius for Industry 4.0 projects.

 Most of the time, we are developing a machine learning API for large e-commerce sites.
 We are really glad that our platform can also help us build machine learning models on devices running in distant parts of the world with no internet connectivity.
-I think that there are much more opportunities for similar projects in the future.
+I think that there are many more opportunities for similar projects in the future.